-Should I be concerned about travel?
+Should I be concerned about leaving home?

 Regardless of the destination, it is appropriate to teach and monitor good handwashing among all members of your family, especially before eating, drinking or touching your face.
 Have hand sanitizer readily available at all times, and do not forget to use it frequently and correctly.

-What is the hospital doing to prepare?
+How is the hospital prepared?

 The Johns Hopkins All Children’s Hospital infection prevention team is closely monitoring the situation daily and working with Johns Hopkins Medicine in Baltimore, as well as following guidance from the CDC.
 We are actively screening patients for symptoms and travel according to CDC guidelines.
 Our staff is trained in infection prevention and safety procedures and we are in communication with local emergency management officials on our preparation.
 We have also modified our clinical treatment areas to provide a safe place to isolate and treat patients presenting with symptoms of coronavirus disease (COVID-19).